 The normal National Health Service Complaints mechanisms are available if you have any concerns or wish to complain.
 Tel: 0141 201 4500 email: complaints@ggc.scot.nhs.uk

-In the unlikely event that something goes wrong and your patient is harmed during the research and this is due to someone’s negligence then you may have grounds for legal action for compensation against [insert health board] but your patient may have to their your legal costs.
+In the unlikely event that something goes wrong and your patient is harmed during the research and this is due to someone’s negligence then you may have grounds for legal action for compensation against [LOCALISE health board] but your patient may have to their your legal costs.

 What will happen if I don’t want my patient to carry on with the study?